benjbuch/octo_waffle/part_01-basic_interactions.md

     ##
     ## }

-Most R functions (except for the primitve ones) are written in R and therefore no different from user-defined functions.
+Most R functions (except for some primitve ones) are written in R and therefore no different from user-defined ones.

 ### Checking the Documentation

-Sometimes, just reading a function’s code can be rather enigmatic.
+Sometimes, just looking at a function’s code can be rather enigmatic.
-Therefore, all (all\!) of the built-in functions come with an extensive documentation.
+Therefore, all (all\!) functions in R come with an extensive **documentation**.
 Here is how you get there.

 1.  *If you know the command’s name,* the following approach will open the appropriate documentation.
-As an example, examine the help for the `sum(...)` function.
+As an example, let’s examine the help for the `sum(...)` function.

     ``` r
     help(sum)